 The SmallBiz Term Loan is an individual loan product designed to cater the financial needs of businessmen who wish to further improve their business operations.
 It aims to make available affordable and easily accessible credit to entrepreneurs to help them finance and/or expand their present business operations and increase their incomes.
 The product primarily targets entrepreneurs who generate regular daily, weekly, semi-monthly or monthly income, have financial records and have the required number of years and experience in running their business.
-Primarily, SmallBiz Term Loan is granted for the following loan purpose: Additional Working Capital, Purchase of business equipment and vehicle, and Business expansion and branching.
-Documentary requirements vary from Microenterprise loans.
-Loan amount ranges from P150,000 to P10M subject to client's capacity to pay but not more than 60% of the collateral's appraised value.
+Primarily, SmallBiz Term Loan is granted for the following loan purpose: Additional Working Capital, Purchase of business equipment and vehicle, and Business expansion and branching with loans more than Php1.0M still subject to client's capacity to pay but not more than 60% of the collateral's appraised value.